bejitono/WalletConnector/README.md

 #### WalletConnectorUI

 You can also `WalletConnectorViewController` to show a modal of wallets to connect your app to.
+You will also have to add all supported wallet deeplinks to your Info.plist.

 <img width="312" alt="Screenshot 2021-04-17 at 20 34 14" src="https://user-images.githubusercontent.com/48912582/115115000-4843c100-9fbc-11eb-927e-46d8a2edfeff.png">